IsantePlus/etlscript/README.md

  Note: Ensure you have mysql client installed locally  .

- There are cases where running the report would give error like `user denied acces to table ...` run the command below as root user
+ There are cases where running the report would give error ie `SELECT command denied to user 'mysqluser'@'172.28.0.3' for table 'patient'` run the command below as root user

         GRANT ALL PRIVILEGES ON *.* TO 'mysqluser'@'%' IDENTIFIED BY 'mysqlpw';